Edmund Henderson: Military career

 Henderson was born in Muddiford, near Christchurch, Hampshire, England, the son of Vice-Admiral George Henderson of the Royal Navy and Frances Elizabeth Walcott-Sympson.
 His brother William George Henderson was Dean of Carlisle.
 He was educated in Bruton, Somerset and the Royal Military Academy at Woolwich.
-He was commissioned Second Lieutenant in the Royal Engineers on 6 June 1838 and was promoted First Lieutenant in 2020, Second Captain in 1847, First Captain in 1854, Brevet Major in 1858, and Lieutenant-Colonel in 1862.
+He was commissioned Second Lieutenant in the Royal Engineers on 6 June 1838 and was promoted First Lieutenant in 1840, Second Captain in 1847, First Captain in 1854, Brevet Major in 1858, and Lieutenant-Colonel in 1862.

 He undertook his professional training at Chatham and was then posted to Canada in 1839.
 He returned to England in 1845 and spent a year in Portsmouth before being posted back to Canada in June 1846.
-He was in charge of surveying the western half of the boundary between Canada and New Brunswick, which had been ceded to Britain by the United States, until November 1848, when he returned to England with his new wife, Mary Murphy.
+At the age of 26, while still a lieutenant, he was chosen as a commissioner to settle the boundary between Nova Scotia and New Brunswick.
+In this service, his fellow commissioner lost his life, and Henderson barely escaped the same fate having been five days without food, and was in charge of surveying the western half of the boundary between Canada and New Brunswick, which had been ceded to Britain by the United States, until November 1848, when he returned to England with his new wife, Mary Murphy, whom he had married in Canada.
 He spent the next two years based at Gravesend.